kowloon-central/kowln/index.md

 ### Cardano Ada Staking

-'The Kowloon Pool will not actively solicit for delegators and will only friends and family of Kowloon until a more complete development is completed.'
+'The Kowloon Pool will not actively solicit for delegators and will only friends and family of Kowloon until a further development is completed.'

 This site will continue to expand that includes: